stronnag/mwptools/src/samples/dbg-tool/README.md

 ## Usage

-Just run the `dbg-tool`; it will discover any extant plugged USB serial device, or provide the device node:
+Just run the `dbg-tool`; it will discover any extant plugged USB serial device, or provide the device node.
+The baudrate defaults to 115200, otherwise it may be specified:

 ```
 dbg-tool